I ACCEPT INSURANCES THAT COVER ACUPUNCTURE

 - Some insurance providers now have a network of acupuncturists, and generally do not offer out-of-network benefits.
 I do not participate with any of these plans.

-- Most insurance companies in New Jersey do not cover acupuncture.
+- Several insurance companies in New Jersey now cover acupuncture.

 - Workers’ Compensation sometimes covers acupuncture.
 I do not work with these cases.

 - Medicare now covers acupuncture for low back pain.
 Medicaid does not cover acupuncture.